Skip to content

 operator: 'eq',

-mode: 'or', // useless here because values contains only 1 value
+mode: 'or', // useless here because values contains only one value

 }],